Carson is an iOS and Android junkie. Tinkering with new apps and sites keeps her weekends busy.

 You also need to connect your bank account with this app.
 Another advantage of using Activehours is you can withdraw as much as $100 from your paycheck every day.
 There are no fees or hidden charges for any withdrawals, making it a handy app for daily wage-earners.
 In addition to getting instant payments, you can also track your expenses.

 8. Ingo Money

 Ingo Money provides a host of features like Dave, such as getting cash paychecks, personal checks, and business checks, anytime, anywhere.
 In terms of speed, it has the upper hand over Dave.
-Ingo Money transfers your paychecks within minutes.
+Ingo Money transfers money within minutes.
 You don't need to wait for a business day to take out an advance.